-Connected Academics at the 2018 Annual Convention in New York City
+Connected Academics at the 2019 Annual Convention in Chicago

-At the 2018 MLA convention in New York City, Connected Academics will once more sponsor an array of activities.
+At the 2019 MLA convention in Chicago, Connected Academics will once more sponsor an array of activities.
 We hope you will join us and our partners for vigorous discussions of issues related to the project, including graduate education reform, PhD career directions, and the value of the humanities in the workplace.
-This year, we are offering the first Career Development Boot Camp: an intensive four-day version of our New York City proseminar on careers for twenty current graduate students (application and preregistration required).
+This year, we are once again offering the Career Development Boot Camp: an intensive four-day version of our New York City proseminar on careers for twenty current graduate students (application and preregistration required).
 Connected Academics events are intended not only for early-career humanists but also for career changers and faculty mentors—anyone who is curious about opportunities for those with advanced training in language and literature, both inside and outside the academy.

 For the most up-to-date information on activities and opportunities, we suggest following the MLA Commons convention page.

 Sessions and Resources offered at the MLA Annual Convention

 Private Job Counseling